Bypass navigation bar

 People who love animals get satisfaction from working with and helping them, though caretaking work includes repetitive, dirty and unpleasant tasks.
 Veterinary technicians may clean cages and lift, hold or restrain animals, risking exposure to bites or scratches.
 Workers must take precautions when treating animals with germicides or insecticides.
 The work setting can be noisy.

-Veterinary technologists and technicians who work with abused animals or who help perform euthanasia may experience emotional stress.
+Veterinary technologists who work with abused animals or who help perform euthanasia may experience emotional stress.
 Those working for humane societies and animal shelters often deal with the public, some of whom might react with hostility to any suggestion that owners are neglecting or abusing their pets.

 In some animal hospitals, research facilities and animal shelters, a veterinary technician is on duty 24 hours a day, which means that some work night shifts.
-Most full-time veterinary technologists and technicians work about 40 hours a week.
+Most full-time veterinary technologists work about 40 hours a week.

 Licensure and Certification